Engineering Academic Advising

 A schedule which is less than 12 hours is considered to be part-time.
-Students who plan on taking a part-time schedule must sign paperwork in the Office of Academic Services for authorization.
+Students who plan on taking a part-time schedule contact the Office of Academic Services for additional information.

 Q1 I have a hold on my record.
 What do I do?

 In the instance that you have a hold, you will need to check what kind of hold you have.
 Contact the appropriate office for that specific hold (for example, student accounts or financial aid for a financial hold).
 If you need additional help, contact the Office of Academic Services.